sswam/allemande/doc/guide.md

 Poke an image gen prompt several times to create multiple images.
 You can do similar with other agents too, e.g. with Jessi to make several jokes.

-On mobile or in narrow windows, some UI elements may scroll horizontally in advanced mode.
+On mobile or in narrow windows, some UI elements may scroll horizontally.
 Swipe on mobile or use Shift + mousewheel on a computer.

 ## Basic Markdown